Ultrahuman

 conclusion

-By focusing on what matters in the moment, instead of representing the entire cycle, the experience became faster, more intuitive, and easier to integrate into a broader health product.
+• The key decision was to prioritize clarity over completeness.
+By focusing on what matters in the moment instead of representing the entire cycle, the experience became faster to read, easier to log, and durable enough to anchor a broader women's health product.